20 slides, 20 seconds

 PechaKucha Night (PKN), now in over 800 cities, was devised in Tokyo in Febraury 2003 as an event for young designers to meet, network and show their work in public.
 Brought to San Diego by The San Diego Architectural Foundation, PKN SD Volume 31 will be held on the lawn at the La Jolla Historical Society’s Wisteria Cottage.
 Show up early to enjoy the LJHS latest exhibition, “La Jolla Canyons: Place, Diversity, Connections” and to the stake out your space on the lawn before the presentations begin!
 Bring a low beach chair or blanket!

-Wine and beer beverage service provided by the La Jolla Historical Society and IS Architecture.
+Wine and beer beverage service were provided by the La Jolla Historical Society and IS Architecture.

 Principal, McCullough Landscape Architecture